-Support through financial products not available or not offered to a sufficient level in the targeted countries or regions due to missing, underdeveloped or incomplete market.
+Support through financial products not available or not offered to a sufficient level in the targeted countries or regions due to missing, underdeveloped or incomplete markets.

-The underlying funds may also invest and in some cases are explicitly targeting sustainable infrastructure in underserved geographies, notably Southern Europe and CEE.
+The underlying funds also may invest and in some cases are explicitly targeting sustainable infrastructure in underserved geographies, such as CEE and Southern European Countries.